Demolitions in two Syrian cities target civilians-rights group

 But it said "the context and circumstances" of the destruction showed it was actually intended to punish civilians living in areas that had previously housed rebel fighters.

-It said the destruction violated internationally recognized laws of war forbidding combatants from targeting civilians, and said Syrian authorities should be held accountable.
+It said the destruction violated internationally recognised laws of war forbidding combatants from targeting civilians, and said Syrian authorities should be held accountable.

 "No one should be fooled by the government's claim that it is undertaking urban planning in the middle of a bloody conflict," said Ole Solvang, a Human Rights Watch researcher.